-"Quantity is a quality all its own" - Stalin The ceramics teacher announced on opening day that he was dividing the class into two groups.
+The ceramics teacher announced on opening day that he was dividing the class into two groups.
 All those on the left side of the studio, he said, would be graded solely on the quantity of work they produced, all those on the right solely on its quality.
 His procedure was simple: on the final day of class he would bring in his bathroom scales and weigh the work of the "quantity" group: fifty pound of pots rated an "A", forty pounds a "B", and so on.
 Those being graded on "quality", however, needed to produce only one pot -- albeit a perfect one -- to get an "A".
 Well, came grading time and a curious fact emerged: the works of highest quality were all produced by the group being graded for quantity.
-It seems that while the "quantity" group was busily churning out piles of work - and learning from their mistakes -- the "quality" group had sat theorizing about perfection, and in the end had little more to show for their efforts than grandiose theories and a pile of dead clay. from Art & Fear

-Scenius, or Communal Genius [link] Brian Eno suggested the word to convey the extreme creativity that groups, places or "scenes" can occasionally generate.
-His actual definition is: "Scenius stands for the intelligence and the intuition of a whole cultural scene.
+It seems that while the "quantity" group was busily churning out piles of work - and learning from their mistakes -- the "quality" group had sat theorizing about perfection, and in the end had little more to show for their efforts than grandiose theories and a pile of dead clay. - from Art & Fear Scenius, or Communal Genius [link] "Scenius stands for the intelligence and the intuition of a whole cultural scene.
 It is the communal form of the concept of the genius."
 The serendipitous ingredients for scenius are hard to control.
 They depend on the presence of the right early pioneers.
 A place that is open, but not too open.
 A buffer that is tolerant of outlaws.
 And some flash of excitement to kick off the virtuous circle.
 You just can't order this.
 What Camp 4 illustrated is that the best you can do is NOT KILL IT.
 When it pops up, don't crush it.
 When it starts rolling, don't formalize it.
 When it sparks, fan it.
 But don't move the scenius to better quarters.
 Try to keep accountants and architects and police and do-gooders away from it.
 Let it remain inefficient, wasteful, edgy, marginal, in the basement, downtown, in the 'burbs, in the hotel ballroom, on the fringes, out back, in Camp 4.

-Scathing Reviews of Classic Books [link] "Shall we frankly declare that, after the most deliberate consideration of Mr. Darwin's arguments, we remain unconvinced?"
+Man, sometimes it takes you a long time to sound like yourself. - Miles Davis Scathing Reviews of Classic Books [link] "Shall we frankly declare that, after the most deliberate consideration of Mr. Darwin's arguments, we remain unconvinced?"
 On the Origin of Species, by Charles Darwin (1860) "The average intelligent reader will glean little or nothing from it ... save bewilderment and a sense of disgust."
 Ulysses, by James Joyce (1922) "This Salinger, he's a short-story guy."
 The Catcher in the Rye, by J.D.
 Salinger (1951) "As discouraging as a breakfast of cold porridge."
 Collected Poems, by W.B.
 Yeats (1896) "There are two equally serious reasons why it isn't worth any adult reader's attention.
-The first is that it is dull, dull in a pretentious, florid and archly fatuous fashion.
+The first is that it is dull, dull, dull in a pretentious, florid and archly fatuous fashion.
 The second is that it is repulsive."
 Lolita, by Vladimir Nabokov (1958) "Not one syllable of what Hemingway has written can or will be missed by any literate person in the world."
-Across the River and Into the Trees, by Ernest Hemingway (1950) "'Catch-22' has much passion, comic and fervent, but it gasps for want of craft and sensibility."
-Catch-22, by Joseph Heller (1963)

-The Mundanity of Excellence [link] The main differences between less and more elite swimmers:
+Across the River and Into the Trees, by Ernest Hemingway (1950) "Catch-22' has much passion, comic and fervent, but it gasps for want of craft and sensibility."
+Catch-22, by Joseph Heller (1963) Inside every old person is a young person wondering what happened - Terry Pratchett The Mundanity of Excellence [link] The main differences between less and more elite swimmers: